ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[O4]** A workgroup MAY have more than one administrator.

-**[CR26]>[O4]** There MUST a consensus model for administrative actions.
+**[CR26]>[O4]** There MUST be a consensus model for administrative actions.

 **[O5]** A workgroup MAY be attached to one or more workstep instances.

 **[CR27]>[O5]** A workgroup attached to a workflow MUST be also attached to each workstep in the workflow.

 ## 6.4 BPI Account
 Before moving on to the requirements on the individual components in the processing layer required for agreement execution, this document needs to define and specify the prerequisites.
 Since this document has been defining and discussing state objects in the context of a BPI, it needs to define stateful object processing.
-This necessitates an account based model for both BPI users and BPI state objects.
-This is analogous to the the Ethereum model using accounts for individual participants and smart contracts -- both are stateful objects.
+This necessitates an account-based model for both BPI users and BPI state objects.
+This is analogous to the Ethereum model using accounts for individual participants and smart contracts -- both are stateful objects.

 **[R247]** Each BPI user MUST be associated with an account.